 The national sport of Thailand is Muay Thai aka Thai boxing.
 Muay Thai evolved from an older unarmed combat method, which would have been used by Siamese soldiers after losing their weapons in battle.
 Muay Thai might seem like a violent sport, but it has a long tradition in Thailand, which attracts more and more foreigners to learn the ways of it.

 In Bangkok there are two main places to go see Muay Thai matches.
 Ratchadamnoen Stadium is located on Ratchadamnoen Nok Road, near Khao San Road.
 You might need to a take taxi to here.
-Another, and more famous place is Lumpini Stadium.
-You can easily find this place from Lumpini Station MRT metro station.
-The stadium is at your left-hand side.
-Lumpini Stadium is one of the few places in all of Thailand where gambling is legal.
+Another, and more famous place is New Lumpini Stadium.
+Lumpini Stadium was one of the few places in all of Thailand where gambling was legal.

 Ratchadamnoen Stadium schedule: